cverluise/patentcity/docs/DE_ANNOTATION_GUIDELINES.md

 ##### General case

 The tag `ASG` refers to the full name of an assignee, either a firm or a person.
-This is a person that is refered to as *Anmelder*.
+This is a person that is referred to as *Anmelder*.
 It appears after the item *Anmelder:*.
 When the assignee lives outside Germany, the patent also specifies the name of the patent attorney (*Vertreter*).
 We are not interested in this information and the associated entities (`LOC` and `OCC` namely).

 ##### Specific cases